tballard2013/hexcabulary/README.md

     broke out single hex shape as svg broke out board, style css, and javascript to generate matrix added play button

+8/22/21 -
+    convert legacy JS approach to ES class approach support passing instance, container, and game board data to constructor add play bar buttons
+    edit mode to allow user to modify the letters in the grid visually export game board data feature

 Steps to build the project.